OdhiamboOmus/Mwanafunzi-Academy/flutter_lite_rules.md

 - Heavy UI component libraries
 - Multiple image handling packages
 - Unused or "nice-to-have" packages
+- Heavy logging packages (use print() or custom lightweight logger instead)

 ### Before Adding ANY Dependency
 1. Does this significantly improve core user experience?
 2. What's the exact size impact?
 (Document it)
 3. Can existing Flutter widgets achieve 80% of this functionality?
 4. Is there a lighter alternative?
+5. For logging: Can we use built-in print() or debugPrint() instead of heavy logger packages?

 ## 🎨 UI/UX Standards